3 reasons to run your CDP in the cloud

 No Need for IT Resources to Maintain Massive Hardware Infrastructures

 This is one of cloud technology’s biggest pluses.
 VIEWN CDP allows businesses to focus on running and managing their core marketing offerings while leveraging applications and letting the service providers take care of IT and the related resources needed to operate and maintain a technological infrastructure.

 Rather than draining resources on hardware maintenance, operating systems, networks, backup, storage, load balancing, and on-site data storage, businesses can instead shift their focus to the productive use of their data.
 Google Cloud Platform, for example, provides offerings ranging from Platform-as-a-Services (PaaS) to Software-as-a-Service (SaaS), which encompass database, storage, and security management solutions, to name a few.

 Access to Continuous Improvement and New Features

-In order to make updates to non-cloud technologies, you need to take the application offline, install the patch or service pack, and finally test to make sure the update integrated correctly.
+To update non-cloud technologies, you need to take the application offline, install the patch or service pack, and finally test to make sure the update is integrated correctly.
 Updates on the cloud are a breeze in comparison.
 In fact, with the cloud’s continuous updates and improvements on the backend, product upgrades or fixes can be rolled out easily without huge interruptions or additional software purchases.
 Continuous cloud updates translate to an enhanced user experience.
 Google App Engine, for example, allows developers to push out new versions with a single click, providing users with instant updates the next time they use the service or application.

 There are many more benefits of running your analytics running via cloud technology.
 What benefits were you surprised by?